 Let’s take a minute and contemplate Brody and The New Yorker’s use of the word “disgusting.”

-That a corner of the liberal caliphate of Manhattan would use such a blatantly obvious example of gross stupidity to make a third rate argument while screaming – bring me his head – speaks not only to an intellectual and moral bankruptcy but to a derangement syndrome and a case of hysteria that would make Medea seem boring by way of comparison.
+That a corner of the liberal caliphate of Manhattan would use such a blatantly obvious example of gross stupidity to make a third rate argument while screaming – bring me his head – speaks not only to an intellectual and moral bankruptcy, but to a cognitive dissonance, ramped up to the spiritual level of your ears bleeding, and a case of hysteria that would make Medea seem boring by way of comparison.

 Because of course, Brody and the New Yorker all know they’re standing on a stale cracker at the edge of a waterfall.
 They won’t admit it but they know it’s true.
 Instead they will embrace their hypocrisy and wear it like a jugum ring.